The best questions to ask your wedding photographer are ones that lead to a meaningful conversation about your wedding.

 Can we see your portfolio?

-Instead, ask, “Have you shot at venues similar to mine and how do you handle the lighting situation?”
 This will get you more information on how the photographer deals with balancing all the different lighting conditions that can happen during your wedding.
+If they’ve visited your venue they’ll tell you.
 You’ll also learn if they’re comfortable in a wedding scenario that might not have natural light, like the reception.

 How many pictures will you take?

 Your wedding pictures are more than a number.
+Quantity doesn’t equal quality.
 Instead, ask what things they’ll photograph during your wedding day.
-This way you’ll learn what shots are important to them, and open up a conversation about what’s important to you.
+You’ll learn what moments are important to them, and open up a conversation about what’s important to you.

 What gear do you use?

 Ask what their favorite lens or piece of gear is instead.

 Brand names and model numbers are easy to list off.
 It’s important to understand how a photographer uses their gear at your wedding.
 Also, asking about their favorite gear gives you information on how they approach shooting weddings.
 Do they like to be close to their subjects, or in the corner with their zoom lens?
 Do they love using their flashes, or prefer window light?